Dorian

 Then it faded, just as fast as the pleasure had surged through him.

-Ryin curled into his side, legs tangled with his, humming something under her breath like she was already falling asleep.
+When it was over, Ryin curled into his side, legs tangled with his, while her head rested against his chest.

-And all he could think about was whether Amara had seen his message, and if she hadn’t replied because she already knew what he didn’t want to admit:
+And all he could think about was whether Amara had seen his message.

-The light bled through the curtains, faint and cold, brushing across Dorian’s face as he lay motionless, eyes fixed on the ceiling.
+Light crept through the blinds, brushing across Dorian’s face as he lay motionless, eyes fixed on the ceiling.
 His arm was numb under the weight of Ryin’s body.
-Her straight, semi-damp hair clung to the pillow, and her soft breaths filled the space between them.
+Her semi-damp hair clung to the pillow beside him.
+Then her phone buzzed.
+Once.
+Twice.
+Three times.

 Her phone, screen-up on the nightstand, lit with each new vibration.
 Dorian shifted carefully, reaching across her without waking her.